 Turning point at Ferrari.
-After four races of the Formula 1 World Championship that revealed a deep crisis, after so many rumours, after the strange silence that followed the meeting of the Board of Directors on Tuesday 14 May 1991, two days later, Thursday 16 May 1991, at 4:00 p.m., a public announcement is issued from Maranello announcing radical changes.
-In a certain sense it is a return to the past because, among other measures, Piero Ferrari, the son of the passed-away-manufacturer who had worked in the team in his father's shadow for more than twenty years, is named at the head of the racing team.
+After four races of the Formula 1 World Championship that revealed a deep crisis, after so many rumours, after the strange silence that followed the meeting of the Board of Directors on Tuesday, 14 May 1991, two days later, Thursday, 16 May 1991, at 4:00 p.m., a public announcement is issued from Maranello announcing radical changes.
+In a certain sense, it is a return to the past because, among other measures, Piero Ferrari, the son of the late manufacturer Enzo, who had worked in the team in his father's shadow for more than twenty years, is named at the head of the racing team.
 The manoeuvre, evidently approved - if not desired - by the top management of the Fiat Group, has a precise aim: to restore serenity to Ferrari itself, to rediscover cohesion, to set precise programmes for the present and the future, to put an end to an impasse.
 In short, a break with all the polemics of recent months, to try to overcome the crisis problems that were undoubtedly gripping the most prestigious team in the automotive world.
-The choices made - we will talk about this later - are in a certain sense technical and political.
-On the one hand they wanted, with Piero Ferrari, to recreate the family atmosphere that had been the basis of so many successes, and on the other to divide up the many onerous tasks that a single manager, not even a manager of Cesare Fiorio's competence and ability, could take on alone in these times of ruthless competition.
-It is not the first time, moreover, that traumatic solutions have been arrived at at Ferrari.
+The choices made - which will be discussed later - are in a certain sense technical and political.
+On the one hand they wanted, with Piero Ferrari, to recreate the family atmosphere that had been the basis of so many successes, and on the other to divide the many onerous tasks that a single manager, not even a manager of Cesare Fiorio's competence and ability, could take on alone in these times of ruthless competition.
+It is not the first time, moreover, that traumatic solutions have been taken at Ferrari.
 Sports directors, technicians and drivers have come and gone at a steady pace.
 We must remember among the best known, in the past, Tavoni and Chiti, and more recently Forghieri and Barnard.
 But here is the chronology of events in recent hours.
-Signed by the Press Office, this is the text on the decisions taken:
+Signed by the Press Office, this is the text on the decisions made:

 "The Board of Directors of Ferrari in its meeting of 14 May, on the proposal of the President, entrusted the Vice President Piero Ferrari with the responsibility of Sports Management with the relative powers.
 It appointed Claudio Lombardi as Director of Sport Management.
 It also entrusted the board member Marco Piccinini with the task of coordinating relations with the Sports Authority and International Organisations.
 Finally, the Board of Directors expressed its thanks to Dr. Cesare Fiorio for his activity as Head of Sports Management".